Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 -  Will the miration numbers for Lebanon fill the depopulation gap in the future ?

-**Methodology**
+**6. Methodology**

 Tools: Python, pandas, matplotlib / plotly
 Choose Lebanon from the table of UN measurements by Filtering ISO3 = LBN, then clean, visualize  .

-**Analysis and Output**
+**7. Analysis and Output**
-4-6 charts (population curve, median age, fertility, life expectancy, comparison,immigration)
+11 charts (population curve, median age, fertility, life expectancy, comparison,immigration)

-### 4.1 Population Growth Analysis 1950-2026
+### 8.1 Population Growth Analysis 1950-2026

-How did Lebanon's total population change from 1950-2023?
+How did Lebanon's total population change from 1950-2025?
 When was the fastest growth?

-Here Chart 1 - Chart1_Population_growth.png
+Here Chart1
 ![Bar Chart: Population growth from 1950-2023](Chart1_Population_growth.png)

+Chart2
 ![Line Chart: Population growth from 1950-2023](Chart2_Population_Change1950-2023.png)

 Key insight: